-A framed collage of NASA’s 1996 Space Shuttle Endeavour mission and a fragment of wood from a tree blazed by renown explorer John McDouall Stuart that was taken on the Endeavour voyage by Dr. Andrew Thomas (Australia’s only astronaut) as one of his personal mementos.
+This is a framed collage celebrating NASA’s 1996 Space Shuttle Endeavour mission and a piece of wood from a tree blazed by renown explorer John McDouall Stuart that was taken on the Endeavour voyage by Dr. Andrew Thomas (Australia’s only astronaut) as one of his personal mementos.
 These items are unique and together represent a connection of exploration of both land and space by South Australians.

 The framed collage illustrates the mission of Endeavour STS 77, May 19-29 1996.
 The crew patch incorporates a reflection of Earth and is oriented to show the individual countries of the crew as well as the ocean which Captain Cook explored in the original Endeavour.